webmaster-icsd/icsd.org/_nav-pages/2020-08-06-al-rashid-school.md

 <!--  Due to concerns about the children’s safety and in light of the latest update on the SDUSD guidelines, Al Rashid School will remain virtual at least until December 2021. -->

+Last day of classes for this term is May 28, 2022.
 Information about a summer program and the upcoming 2022 - 2023 school year are pending.

 <!-- ## Registration: